mbagur/not-so-random/README.md

 ## Work In progress

-This project is very very young and I still have a lot of things to do.
+This project is still Work In progress

-+ Build the lib to be usable in commonJS / browser
+TODO :
 + unit testing
-+ Doc
++ Docs